sadhanaavasarala/learning-library/Architecture.md

 - To inform and understand the AppDev services provided to you in your trial account
 - Understand Oracle's support for Polyglot Development
 - To build a modern microservice architecture in the cloud
-    - Our Applciation will display a catalog of informaiton provided by a catalog microservice that uses a MySQL DB.
+    - Our Applciation will display a catalog of information provided by a catalog microservice that uses a MySQL DB.
 We will also leverage a currency microservice to provide echange rate information for that catalog
 - To apply DevOps techniques for Automation to build, configure and deploy your applications to the cloud

 ## Workshop Technologies